The Best Climbing Approach Shoes for Men Review

 La Sportiva Boulder X

 As always, our Best Buy award goes to the product that delivers the most bang for your buck.
 The La Sportiva Boulder X is relatively affordable, climbs well, and is better suited to covering long miles on big approaches than any of the models with similar or better climbing ability scores.
 Additionally, the lacing system that extends around the back of the ankle provides a great fit for a variety of foot shapes.
 While the Boulder X is quite a bit heavier than the Guide Tennie, this translates to increased durability and a midsole that supports the foot much better when carrying heavy loads.
+For 2017, La Sportiva mixed up the colors on the Boulder X. The latest version is now available in a Grey/Yellow combo.
+The list price hold firm but you may be able to find the previous Blue/Grey version on sale.
+Jump over to the individual review to see more details about the update.

 Top Pick for Casual, Lightweight Shoe